openedx/docs.openedx.org/source/educators/migration_wip/17_manage_discussions/moderate_discussions.rst

 .. only:: Partners

- You can also refer learners to the :ref:`Course Discussions Index<course discussions index>` section in the *EdX Learner's Guide*.
+ You can also refer learners to the `course discussions index`_ section in the *EdX Learner's Guide*.
 Consider referring learners in your courses to that section, which describes the structure and features of edX course discussions, and provides useful information to help learners make the